Purina Pro Plan Focus canned dog food receives the Advisor’s mid-tier rating of 3 stars.

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The seventh ingredient is meat by-products, slaughterhouse waste.
-This is what’s left of slaughtered animals after all the prime cuts have been removed.
+The seventh ingredient is meat by-products, an item made from slaughterhouse waste.
+This is what’s left of slaughtered animals after all the prime striated muscle cuts have been removed.

 The eighth ingredient is corn starch, a starchy powder extracted from the endosperm found at the heart of a kernel of corn.
 Corn starch is most likely used here to thicken the broth into a gravy.